 As we all know, the buildings are much more than edifices of mortar, glass and steel, in so many cases, designed by award-winning companies.
 They are actually living things that breathe, inhale and exhale energy and embody characteristics and emotions mirroring all of us who come in and work here.
 What essentially forms the baseline of these buildings is three important constituent elements – the livewire organizations, the complex set of colleagues we work with and ‘WE’ ourselves who bring in our unique disposition to the matrix, sometimes maddening but always mindful of all these elements.

 And hotels are a world into themselves – being so hugely people-centric, both on the inside and out.
 It is a people business like no other, such that for it to be a successful and harmonious venture there must be thoroughly trained and rightly attuned ladies and gentlemen serving discerning ladies and gentlemen (borrowing from and re-phrasing Ritz Carlton Hotel Company’s Rule of Business).

-Therefore, it becomes imperative to understand what kind of organizations would we like to work in - a progressive organization where we can achieve more or would we rather stay put in a mediocre one striving to improve it?
+Therefore, it becomes imperative to understand what kind of organizations would we like to work in - a progressive organization where we can achieve more or would we rather stay put in a mediocre one, striving to improve it?
 One that buzzes with happy employees and happier guests!
 Or one where the only thing that attracts the guests is the off-season discounts.

 There are great and efficient workers with questionable personal attributes.